jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 $m$ can be any number between 1 and $n$, since it is used to represent the $m$th random variable.

-As we repeat more iterations of sampling, we will eventually end up with a plausibel representation of $n$-dimensional vectors, which is what we sought to sample from the intractabe distribution!
+As we repeat more iterations of sampling, we will eventually end up with a plausible representation of $n$-dimensional vectors, which is what we sought to sample from the intractable distribution!

 ## Python Implementation